 Cleave the remaining Fmoc group using steps 2.1-2.3.

-After the solvent is drained under vacuum, to the resin was added 40 mL cleavage solution (95% TFA, 2.5% H2O, 2.5% TIPS), and the resin bubbled under N2 for 3 h.
+After the solvent is drained under vacuum, add 40 mL cleavage solution (95% TFA, 2.5% H2O, 2.5% TIPS) to the resin and bubble under N2 for 3 h.

 A new receiving flask was replaced on the peptide synthesizer and the TFA solution containing the desired peptide was drained under vacuum into the new flask.